Tutorial: Install, Verify, and Troubleshoot OpenVPN DCO in Access Server

 Tip

-The client does not need to use DCO to connect to a server that uses DCO.
+The client doesn't need to use DCO to connect to a server that uses DCO.
 With only one side doing DCO, there is already a performance benefit.
 However, it is best if both sides use it.
 The following clients can utilize DCO on the client side, although it must be enabled separately within the client.

 Clients with DCO capability: